IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Result: ImplicitDeny (in real AWS).

 Scenario: An IAM user in account 111122223333 has no identity policy granting s3:GetObject.
 The bucket (also in 111122223333) has a resource policy granting the user s3:GetObject.
 The user reads.
-In real AWS, this is Allow because same-account semantics are union.
-The Simulator agrees, but the reason it gets the right answer here is that it always uses union — which is right for same-account and wrong for cross-account.
+In real AWS, this is Allow because same-account semantics are union: a resource-policy grant alone is sufficient when the caller and resource share an account.

 Policy JSON (Resource, on bucket in same account):